Edwin Jarvis: Personal life

 Edwin Jarvis once started a pen pal relationship with a young girl who would grow up to be the superhero Silverclaw; it was later revealed that the orphanage, aware of Silverclaw's abilities and Jarvis's ties to the Avengers, chose to assign Jarvis as Silverclaw's sponsor in the hope that his ties to the Avengers could be useful.
 Silverclaw's trip to the United States to meet Jarvis would be foiled when the youth was forced into helping terrorists in a massive attack.
 Silverclaw's efforts helped the people in danger at the airport, including Jarvis himself.
 Since then, Silverclaw has referred to him as 'Tio (Uncle) Edwin', with Avengers such as Janet van Dyne noting that Silverclaw's ties to Jarvis made the girl practically family.

 While Jarvis was shown dating May Parker during Spider-Man's initial career in the New Avengers, this relationship has been negated by the revelation that the man that May had dated was a Skrull impostor.

 Jarvis also has a mother to whom he is very close.

 Powers and abilities

-Edwin Jarvis is skilled at self-defence and basic hand-to-hand combat.
+Edwin Jarvis is skilled at self-defense and basic hand-to-hand combat.
 He was a former boxing champion of the Royal Air Force for three years and had received military combat training and personal tutelage in unarmed combat by Captain America.
 Although he is in good health and physical condition, past injuries inflicted by Mister Hyde may have hampered his fighting prowess.